List of tallest buildings in Guadalajara

-This list of tallest buildings in Guadalajara ranks buildings in Guadalajara, Mexico and its metropolitan area by height.
+This list of tallest buildings in Guadalajara ranks buildings in Guadalajara, Jalisco and its metropolitan area by height.
 Guadalajara is the capital and largest city of the Mexican state of Jalisco, and its metropolitan area is the third largest in Mexico.
-The Guadalajara metropolitan area currently has 5 buildings above 150 meters (492 feet) in height, with a further 4 under construction.
+The Guadalajara metropolitan area currently has 6 buildings above 150 meters (492 feet) in height, with a further 4 under construction.
 The tallest building in Guadalajara is the Hotel Riu Plaza Guadalajara at 204 meters (669 feet), a hotel completed in 2011.

 History

 The history of tall buildings in the city of Guadalajara began in the 1960s, when the 55-meter-high Minerva Tower was built.
 Three years later, the city's first skyscraper was built, the Guadalajara Condominium, 105 meters high and with 26 floors.
 By 1965, the city already had its second skyscraper, the Hilton Hotel (now the Hotel Misión Carlton), which was 80 meters high and had 20 floors.

 During the 1970s, other buildings continued to be built, most of them under 80 meters high, such as the Federal Palace, the Centro Médico de Occidente, among others.
 However, in 1972, the Plaza Américas Condominium was inaugurated, becoming the third skyscraper to be built in the city.
 Six years later, the towers of the Américas Country Residential Condominium were inaugurated.

-By the 1980s, more buildings were built, however, most of them less than 80 meters high, the only one to exceed this height was the Hotel Fiesta Americana, 84 meters high and opened in 1982.
+By the 1980s, more buildings were built, however, most of them were less than 80 meters high, the only one to exceed this height was the Hotel Fiesta Americana, which was 84 meters high and opened in 1982.

-In the 1990s, a small boom in the construction of new buildings began to take place, of which two stand out as having become a reference point in the urban panorama of the city: the Hotel Hilton Guadalajara (on Avenida Las Rosas) and the Torre Chapultepec, built in 1994 and 1995 respectively.
+In the 1990s, a small boom in the construction of new buildings began, of which two stand out as having become a reference point in the urban panorama of the city: the Hotel Hilton Guadalajara (on Avenida Las Rosas) and the Torre Chapultepec, built in 1994 and 1995 respectively.

 In the new millennium, there was a boom in skyscrapers in the Puerta de Hierro district mainly, highlighting the Torre Aura Altitude, Torre Aura Lofts, Torre Aura Puerta de Hierro, Centro Médico Puerta de Hierro, Torre Titanium, Torre Corporativo Zapopan, the Torres Acueducto Tres60 and the Heritage Grand Tower Guadalajara; all between 100 and 150 m high.
 In the Country Club-Providencia area, new buildings were built, most notably Américas 1501 in Punto Sao Paulo.

 In the 2010s, new buildings continued to be built that were taller than the previous ones, with the Hotel Riu Guadalajara Plaza, Hyatt Regency Andares and Corporativo Bansi being the tallest in the city by the end of the decade.

 Tallest buildings

-The following table ranks high-rises in Guadalajara that stand at least 90 m (295 ft) tall, based on standard height measurement.
+The following table ranks high-rises in Guadalajara that stand at least 100m (328 ft) based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.